uwcartlab/webmapping/Chapter03/readme.md

     window.onload = jsAjax();

-In the `conversion` function, we convert the data using the `.json()` method.
+In the `conversion()` function, we convert the data using the `.json()` method.

 From the Codecademy tutorials in Activity 2, you know that you can pass data into a function through the parameters and then return data for storage in a variable using the `return` reserved word.
-In Example 2.5, we return the converted data, which then passes to our second callback function as the `response` variable, where it can be used.
+In Example 2.5, we return the converted data, which then passes to our second `callback()` function as the `response` variable, where it can be used.
 To review, data are retrieved from the server in Steps 1-3.
 After (and only after) they are retrieved, the data are sent to the `conversion` function in Step 4.
 After (and only after) the data are converted, they are finally sent to the `callback` function in a usable form.

-If the fetch request executes successfully, the `callback` function will print the GeoJSON to the console (Figure 2.1).
+If the `fetch()` request executes successfully, the `callback()` function will print the _MegaCitites.geojson_ object to the console (Figure 2.1).

-###### Figure 2.1: The console showing the GeoJSON object
+###### Figure 2.1: The console showing the _MegaCitites.geojson_ object

 ![figure3.2.1.png](img/figure3.2.1.png)

-We also can view the response as plain text using JavaScript's built-in JSON library to translate our JSON to a string (Example 2.6; Figure 2.2).
+We also can view the response as plain text using JavaScript's built-in JSON library to translate the _MegaCitites.geojson_ object to a string (Example 2.6; Figure 2.2).

-###### Example 2.6: Translating JSON to a strinng in _main.js_
+###### Example 2.6: Translating the _MegaCitites.geojson_ object to a string in _main.js_

         //Example 2.5 line 23...
         console.log(JSON.stringify(response));

-###### Figure 2.2: The console showing the JSON data as a string
+###### Figure 2.2: The console showing the _MegaCitites.geojson_ object as a string

 ![figure3.2.2.png](img/figure3.2.2.png)

 ### III.
 Simplifying Fetch Requests

-The full Fetch request in Example 2.6 is awfully long, and much of it can be greatly simplified now that we know how it works.
+The full `fetch()` request in Example 2.6 is awfully long, and much of it can be greatly simplified now that you know how it works.

-To start, the `Request` object can actually be defined in the `fetch()` method itself, and we don't actually need to specificy any parameters in the `init` variable, as `GET` is the default (Example 2.7).
+To start, the `request` object can be defined in the `fetch()` method itself and you do not need to specify any properties though the `init` variable since `GET` is the default (Example 2.7).

-###### Example 2.7: Simplified Fetch request
+###### Example 2.7: Simplified `fetch()` request in _main.js_

     //Example 2.5 line 1
     function jsAjax(){